AnalogMan151/sumoCheatMenu/README.md

 - Movement Modifiers
   1. Run Faster
   2. No trip animation
-  3. Walk through Walls (Hold R to activate)
+  3. Walk through Walls (Hold R to activate or toggle with R+A)

 - Pokémon Modifiers
   1. Rename any Pokémon at the Name Rater